Mothers in the city

 The literature on parenthood, globally, has not focused on the spatial footprints and patterns of parents in the city more broadly.
 Whilst scholars of feminism have discussed the cultural construction of the role of mothers and spatial isolation within the domestic realm (Hay 1996).
 Other studies have examined changing dynamics in the workplace and how women (and men) negotiate both the home and the workplace (Maqubela 2013).
 There has also been exploration of the provision of pre-school care and education in different neighbourhoods (Holloway 1999).
 Of late there has also been a focus on the study of masculinity and fatherhood, and urban environments, internationally (Lemay, et al, 2010; Edin, & Nelson, 2013) but also within the SA context (Madhavan, & Roy, 2012; Van den Berg, & Makusha, 2018) however few studies have examined the range of activities and facilities that parents engage with for and with their children and the trade-offs that parents make regarding choices of schools, work, recreation, medical needs, shopping and community commitments.
 Thus this work seeks to look at the uniquely urban negotiations and navigations that people caring and looking after children have to make in complex urban environments.
 A topic that has received little scholarly attention.

 The first phase of research focused on mothers and was conducted in 2014 and 2015.
 The study examined the everyday practices and experiences of 25 mothers in the city, through in-depth interviews and mapping exercises.
-This has been published as an occasional paper.
-The pilot study provided valuable insights into the lives of these diverse group of women and also highlighted some important aspects that need to be accommodated in a larger study.
+This has been published as an occasional paper, Motherhood in Johannesburg.
+The pilot study provided valuable insights into the lives of these diverse women and also highlighted some important aspects that need to be accommodated in a larger study.

-The second phase of the research is expanding the study to include mothers, fathers and other primary carers of children.
-The research will be conducted in 4-5 neighbourhoods with 4-5 families in each neighbourhood.
-The fieldwork will be conducted during the winter period of 2019 and will include new methods of mobility tracking through a mobile application, auto-photography and audio journaling.
+The second phase of the research expands the study to include mothers, fathers and other primary carers of children.
+The research is located in 5 neighbourhoods with 8-10 participants in each neighbourhood.
+The fieldwork was concluded in early 2020 and provides data from new methods of mobility tracking through a mobile application, auto-photography and audio journaling.
+Several outputs are in progress including a book based on this research.

-Originally conceived by Yasmeen Dinath at the Johannesburg Development Agency, the project is a partnership with Dinath and Dr Margot Rubin at SARCHi in Spatial Analysis and City Planning.
+Originally conceived by Yasmeen Dinath at the Johannesburg Development Agency, the project is a partnership with Dr Margot Rubin at SARCHi in Spatial Analysis and City Planning.

 Alexandra Parker and Margot Rubin (2017) 'Motherhood in Johannesburg: Mapping the experiences and moral geographies of women and their children in the city'.
 SA & CP GCRO Occasional Paper no.11, November 2017.